danielpalen/pysc2-rl-agents/README.md

 The implementation enables highly configurable experiments via the command line args.
 To see the full documentation run `python run.py --help`.

-The most important flags include:
+The most important flags to add to the `python run.py <experiment-id>` command include:

 - `--agent`: Choose between A2C, PPO and FeUdal
 - `--policy`: Choose the topology of the policy network (not all agents are compatible with every network)